 In the first year, that a RCH is registered, their CPD will be calculated pro rata based on the month registration became active.

-CPD hours can completed with attendance courses, online study and self reflective study or reading.
-Self reflective study may only make up a maximum of five hours of the twenty hours annual requirement.
+CPD hours can be completed with attendance courses, online study and self-reflective study or reading.

 CPD evidence/certificates must be uploaded to your personal record with NARCH for approval

 8.0 Your premises, facilities, maintenance and safety standards